- Java Digital Image Processing

 OpenCV was designed for computational efficiency and with a strong focus on real-time applications.
 Written in optimized C/C++, the library can take advantage of multi-core processing.

-Some of the basic features of OpenCV are listed below:
+Some of the basic features of OpenCV are described below −

-Apply two very common morphology operators: Dilation and Erosion.
+It can apply two very common morphology operators − Dilation and Erosion.

 OpenCV functions pyrUp and pyrDown to down sample or up sample a given image.